AgentRev/bisign2bikey/README.md

 Usage: `bisign2bikey bisign_path [bikey_destination]`

+You can also drag-n-drop the bisign onto the EXE, the bikey will be created in the same folder.

 ---

-This project is licensed under the [GNU GPL v3](http://www.tldrlegal.com/l/gpl3).
+This project is licensed under the [GNU GPL v3](http://www.tldrlegal.com/l/gpl-3.0).
 Copyright © 2015 AgentRev